-Having selected our preferred inflows measure, we normalize by GDP in order to capture the size of the flows relative the economy.4 We then detrend the normalized series using an HP filter because we observe in the data that numerous economies exhibit medium- or longrun trends in the size of capital inflows, presumably for varying structural reasons.
-Most obviously, the neoclassical growth model predicts that capital-scarce economies will receive capital inflows that diminish in size as the economy converges to its steady-state level of capital.5 A downward trend in capital inflows is also consistent with models of convergence to a technological frontier (as in Krugman 1979 or Grossman and Helpman 1991).
-We are not interested in large capital flows that emerge in the course of a long-run trend, but rather on short- and medium-term jumps in capital inflows us to identify precisely such events.
+Having selected our preferred inflows measure, we normalize by GDP in order to capture the size of the flows relative the economy.4 We then detrend the normalized series using an HP filter because we observe in the data that numerous economies exhibit medium- or long-run trends in the size of capital inflows, presumably for varying structural reasons.
+Most obviously, the neoclassical growth model predicts that capital-scarce economies will receive capital inflows that diminish in size as the economy converges to its steady-state level of capital.5 A downward trend in capital inflows is also consistent with models of convergence to a technological frontier (as in Krugman, 1979 or Grossman and Helpman, 1991).
+We are not interested in large capital flows that emerge in the course of a long-run trend, but rather on short- and medium-term fluctuations in capital inflows that occur along this transition path in response to shocks.
+Detrending the series allows us to identify precisely such events.